Today, we will answer the question – when is hacking illegal and legal?

 - You send or aid in sending spam messages

-- Buy or sell passwords or licenses that can be used to access computers or programs for impersonation illegally.
+- Buy or sell passwords or licenses that can be used to illegally access computers or programs for the purpose of impersonation.

 - You access data or information from devices and networks without due permission.